“School scenes or slapdash sightseeing

 As we reached a second landing, I gave up any hope for a witty retort.
 Still, I was quick enough on my feet to notice the bare bodies baking on sundecks all about Russian Hill.
 “Hell of a view—for January, that is.”

 We passed several secluded exhibitions of landscape photography and watercolors before treading down a long ramp leading to the ground floor sculptorium.
-There, the chaos of color and raw innovation overwhelmed me.
+There, the chaos of color and raw innovation overwhelmed me—like a moiré pattern on a jumpy TV screen.
 Within white cinderblock walls, graffitied to pale a New York subway car, young stonecutters finessed soggy mounds of clay into their peculiar visions of life and limb.
 They toiled amid half-finished forms, skids of bulk casting body and random clumps of aborted plaster that stuck to the slab floor like milky cow chips on cold winter mornings.

 Shipping crate shelving stored the plastic-wrapped evidence of convictions abandoned and concepts disapproved.
 Still others served as work tables, coated with dried clay and spray paint—covered like everything else with a two-inch thick dusty crust.
 A mongrel aroma of clay and resin turned to sweet sawdust and varnish as Syd guided me through the wood studio, rotary saws singing and clamp presses bracing a multitude of unfinished forms.
 Cassette players crossfired nascent Blondie and aging Velvet Underground across the cluttered workbenches, but all that music died the moment we entered the metal sculpture morgue.

 Two heavy steel doors masked a dank, garage-like stall seared by fire-tipped acetylene torches dueling in white-hot creation.
 Goggled demons in red bandannas and army jump boots aimed their flaming nozzles at the end joins of a four-foot tubular coil, which joined other scrap metal into some abstract extrapolation of a jet-lagged time machine.
-Their torches reflected off welding tanks and grated benches like Vader’s death rays, and cast startling light on a scattered menagerie of twisted iron creatures all the more unsettling because they were so patently inscrutable, indestructible—grotesque gallstones in perpetual passing.
+Their torches reflected off welding tanks and grated benches like Vader’s death rays, and cast startling light on a scattered menagerie of twisted iron creatures—grotesque gallstones in perpetual passing.

 “Christ, where you taking me,” I yelped, over the crash of a mis-brazed coil and slamming of lockers.

-“So much for the nickel tour,” she beckoned, “humor me a bit further.”
+“Just hang in a bit further,” she beckoned.
 Another iron door sealed off the inferno and accompanying fumes, delivering us to a short, sunlit stairwell leading to the whitewashed wooden variety.
 “There…”

-Syd opened the padlocked door, back of which was triple thick with years of paint splatter.
-But that blanched in comparison with the floor and walls beyond.
-“My studio, the whole baby’s mine!
-Welcome to my world.”
+Syd opened a padlocked door, the back of which was triple thick with years of paint splatter.
+But that blanched by comparison with the floor and walls beyond.
+“My studio, welcome to my world.”

 “Whoa,” I gasped, eyes burning.
 It looked like an Earl Sheib spray booth after a labor dispute.
 A deep breath yielded a free-floating aroma of lacquer, wood stain, shellac and enamels.

-“You’re impressed, right?”
+“You’re impressed, right?
+The whole baby’s mine.”
 No need to flick on ceiling lights, as the room was sunnier than a New Age solarium in Santa Fe.

-“Careful, you’re speaking of the place I love,” Syd held up paint-caked coveralls and a frayed Castagnolo cyclist hat as though Mike Wallace were invading her home.
+“Careful, you’re speaking of the place I love,” Syd held up paint-caked coveralls and a frayed Castagnolo cyclist hat.
 “The Institute has long been a hive of Abstract Expressionism and the Figurative Movement.
 Harry Jacobus studied here.
-David Park, Elmer Bischoff, Mark Rothko and Diebenkorn have taught in these same classes.
-This isn’t arts and crafts, flash—this is all about serious fine arts in all their forms.
+David Park, Mark Rothko and Diebenkorn have taught in these same classes.
+This isn’t Moony arts and crafts, flash—this is all about serious fine arts in all their forms.
 Ansel Adams and Edward Weston were photography instructors here, Dorothea Lange, too.
 Know who else was a student?
 Annie Leibovitz…”

 “Let’s just say the head of the department is an avid admirer of my work…”